 16- ATTEND WORKSHOPS AND CONFERENCES

 Most industries have training days and their own conferences.
-Making an effort to attend them will keep your skill set up to date and help with that networking we spoke about.
-Our next event with Photography Farm is our Scottish Shoot Day with incredible stylists GLOAM and special guests Claire Fleck on May 27th, and you’d be super welcome.
+Making an effort to attend them will keep your skillset up to date and help with that networking we spoke about.
+You can see what we have coming up at Photography Farm on this page.

 17- READ YOUR CAMERA MANUAL